AEN National Speakers Bureau 2017-18

 Susannah Heschel is Professor and Director of Jewish Studies at Dartmouth College and the author of Abraham Geiger and the Jewish Jesus, which won a National Jewish Book Award, and of The Aryan Jesus: Christian Theologians and the Bible in Nazi Germany.
 She has also edited a collection of writings on Judaism and feminism called On Being a Jewish Feminist, as well as the essays of Abraham Joshua Heschel in a collection titled Moral Grandeur and Spiritual Audacity.
 Together with David Biale and Michael Galchinsky, she co-edited the provocative Insider/Outsider: American Jews and Multiculturalism.

 “Judaism in Israel: Spiritual Inspirations and Religious Conflicts”

 “Zionism and Feminism”

-Jonathan Marks is associate professor in the Department of Politics at Ursinus College and a leading scholar on the thought of Jean Jacques Rousseau.
-Jonathan writes regularly on university and BDS news for Commentary Magazine.
+Jonathan Marks is Professor of Political Philosophy in the Department of Politics at Ursinus College, where he is a leading scholar on the thought of Jean Jacques Rousseau.
+He writes regularly on BDS on campus and in academic associations for Commentary magazine.

-Cary Nelson is the Jubilee Professor Emeritus of Liberal Arts and Sciences at the University of Illinois-Champaign-Urbana.
-Active in opposing BDS since 2007, Cary is author or editor of more than 30 books.
-These include No University is an Island: Saving Academic Freedom, The Case Against Academic Boycotts of Israel (with Gabriel Brahm), and Dreams Deferred: A Concise Guide to the Israeli-Palestinian Conflict and the Movement to Boycott Israel.
+Cary Nelson is the Jubilee Professor Emeritus of Liberal Arts and Sciences at the University of Illinois, Urbana-Champaign.
+Active in opposing BDS since 2007, he is the author or editor of more than 30 books, including No University is an Island: Saving Academic Freedom; The Case Against Academic Boycotts of Israel (with Gabriel Brahm); and Dreams Deferred: A Concise Guide to the Israeli-Palestinian Conflict and the Movement to Boycott Israel.
 He is the former president of the American Association of University Professors and an authority on academic freedom.